 Note: If your relationship is physically abusive – or you fear it might become so – please do seek specialist advice.
 It can be very dangerous to challenge a violent or potentially violent abuser.

 I put this at the end, not because it is the least important, but because it is the most important part of your journey.
 Treat yourself as valuable, use your time wisely or watch terrible TV if that’s what you need.
 Move your body in a way that makes you feel good, invest in relationships that make you feel good, take care of yourself in relationships that don’t.
 Follow your dreams, pay your bills, take care of your responsibilities or let go of the responsibilities that you have picked up unnecessarily.
 Say yes more or say no more, be more present for your loved ones or be more present for yourself.
 Grieve.
 Laugh.
 Take up a hobby, let one drop.
-Let yourself off the hook.
+Let yourself off the hook, or hold yourself accountable (kindly).

 And last but not least: Build yourself a network